disneystreaming/weaver-test/README.md

 brew install yarn
 ```

-### Intellij plugin
+### IntelliJ plugin

-The code of the intellij plugin lives [there](https://github.com/disneystreaming/weaver-intellij)
+The code of the IntelliJ plugin lives [there](https://github.com/disneystreaming/weaver-intellij)

 ### PR Guidelines